The School boasts the participation of internationally renowned musicians and over a thousand alumni.

 By offering summer courses, master classes, conferences and seminars, the School has undertaken the task of putting the Principality of Asturias at the forefront in the field of musical training, bringing young talents and the best music and instrumental specialists to our region.

-In 2014, the International School of Music assumed 56% of the cost of these activities.
-This means that all enrolled students receive an across-the-board initial grant, which, thanks to the Princess of Asturias Foundation, allows for more affordable tuition fees.
+In 2015, the International School of Music assumed 57,5% of the cost of these activities.
+This means that all enrolled students receive a grant, which, thanks to the Princess of Asturias Foundation, allows for more affordable tuition fees.